What is Digital Privacy

 This information helps infer more intrusive details about an individual such as sexual orientation, political and religious views, race, substance use, intelligence, and personality.

 Even without any historical behavioral data, there are a large number of insights, which can be generated by tracking onsite user interaction like postcode, name, and local address.

-In late 2007, Facebook launched Beacon program where user rental records were released on the public for friends to see.
+In late 2007, Facebook launched the Beacon program where user rental records were released to the public for friends to see.
 Many people were enraged by this breach of privacy, and the Lane v.
 Facebook Inc case ensued.